 Colorado deputy shot in the line of duty urges blood donations years after transfusion saved his life

-"To be honest, I was kinda bored that night.
+"To be honest, I was kind of bored that night.
 It was New Year's Eve.
 We were almost off shift.
-Kinda just looking for, like, I'll go there sounds like a call I can help with," said Pelle.
+Kind of just looking for, like, I'll go there sounds like a call I can help with," said Pelle.

 Along with other law enforcement, he entered the home of a man who had been placed on a mental health hold.